 Low Water Status

-Conservation Halton Watershed moves from Level II Low Water Condition to Level I
+Above average winter rainfall moves Conservation Halton Watershed from Level I Low Water Condition to Normal

 Low Water Conditions

 Conservation Halton, in partnership with the Ministry of Natural Resources and Forestry, assists in the co-ordination and support of local response in the event of a drought.
 We monitor local water level and precipitation closely and work with local water users to reduce demand and mitigate effects of water shortages, encouraging voluntary water conservation measures.
 Consisting of representatives from the Province, Municipalities, Conservation Authorities, local water users and interest groups, a Water Response Team is coordinated by Conservation Halton in its watershed.

 There are three levels of Low Water Conditions:

 |•||Normal||Conditions are within normal limits.|